Methodox-Technologies/.github/profile/README.md

 ## Hi there 👋

-Parcel is a workflow-engime designed to make office life easier!
+Parcel is a workflow-engine designed to make office life easier!

 It's direct "competotors" are Microsoft Excel and MathWorks MATLAB - though different tools are designed for different things.